AMIGO Movement

-The AMIGO Movement (Movimiento AMIGO; short for Acción Movilizadora Independiente Generando Oportunidades, AMIGO) is an Ecuadorian political party.
-It was founded in the province of Manabí by former assemblyman Daniel Mendoza, under the name "Mejor: Emprendimiento, Justicia, Oportunidades Reales".
-In 2019, it was renamed MEJOR EC and registered as a national party.
-For the 2021 Ecuadorian general election, the party took on its current name with the electoral list number of 16.
+The AMIGO Movement (Spanish: Movimiento AMIGO; acronym for Acción Movilizadora Independiente Generando Oportunidades, AMIGO) is an Ecuadorian political party.
+It was founded in the province of Manabí by former National Assembly member Daniel Mendoza under the name MEJOR (Emprendimiento, Justicia, Oportunidades Reales; Entrepreneurship, Justice, Real Opportunities).
+In 2019, it was renamed MEJOR EC and obtained official registration as a nationwide political organization.
+For the 2021 general elections, it adopted its current name, Movimiento AMIGO, and was assigned electoral list number 16.

-For the 2023 Ecuadorian general election, the party endorsed Bolívar Armijos Velasco.